Foley-ops/CodeSense/README.md

 ## Goals

-At CodeQuest, our primary focus is not just on presenting coding problems but on creating an enriched learning environment suitable for all skill levels.
+At CodeSense, our primary focus is not just on presenting coding problems but on creating an enriched learning environment suitable for all skill levels.
 Here's a snapshot of our objectives:

 - **Skill-Level Directories:** Implement directories titled Beginner, Intermediate, and Advanced to allow users to swiftly navigate challenges resonating with their proficiency.
 - **Dynamic Challenge Spectrum:** Regularly update with diverse problems, ensuring we cater to both beginners and seasoned developers.
 Maintain our commitment to adding a challenge daily.